Dexterleow/Project-2-Google-Maps-APIs-Earthquake/README.md

 App has been deployed with Heroku and it's publicly accessibly now.
 However, this live version has some bugs:

-1.Google Map is unable to log unless a user has signed in.
+1.Google Map is unable to rendered unless a user has signed in.

 2.An internal server error will occurred when users try to create their own humanitarian projects.